ImperialCollegeLondon/guikit/docs/howtos/add_plugin.md

 The `Tab` object is also just a dataclass with some fields to fill, like the name and the order of the tab within the notebook.
 The most important option is the `page`, an object of `wx.Window` type (or subclass of it) that will fill the entire tab.
-Pretty much anything in `wxPython` is a `wx.Window`, so you can use alsmost anything as the `page` option.
+Pretty much anything in `wxPython` is a `wx.Window`, so you can use almost anything as the `page` option.
 You might have plots, tables, buttons arranged in rows and columns, entries, etc. The most common candidate for the `page` is a `wx.Panel` that you populate with whatever you want.
 See [this tutorial on